 Interview-based projects teach communication skills while fostering the exploration of different cultures.
-Bonus points if students interview people that do not share the same background.
+Bonus points if students interview people who do not share the same background.

 Let your class choose someone they don’t know and write a poem from their perspective.
-The exercise provides a hand-on way to empathize with other people’s experiences.
+The exercise provides a hands-on way to empathize with other people’s experiences.

 Positive Actions provides teachers with the resources and tools they need to integrate social-emotional learning into the classroom.
 Our curriculum comes with actionable steps to promote prosocial skills and relationships.
 Best of all, it fits in any learning environment and only takes minutes to implement.

 Positive Action has everything you need to get started.
 The comprehensive system makes it easier than ever to teach social-emotional learning games.
 Take the next steps by checking out different social-emotional learning curriculums and start seeing a positive impact on your students.